Chad Johnson Just Began His Fourth Reality TV Show

 Saw Chad Johnson was in #CBB, started searching.
 Wasn't that Johnson. @ochocinco— Hash Piperdy ⚡️? (@HashPiperdy) August 2, 2017

 Fans were less than impressed.
 Others had the same reaction we initially did: he's rude, but he's kinda cute.
 Well, we learned our lesson the hard way.
-Soon, UK viewers will, too.
 He's already started off this season by yelling "Boom!
 You're pregnant!" in his audition tape.
 How...charming.

 Charm is going to be his best bet at success on the show.
 Avid Celebrity Big Brother UK watchers aren't convinced Johnson has what it takes.
 The show is, essentially, a popularity contest.
 If he's anything like he was on The Bachelorette, that might prove to be tricky.